-TOO MANY PNETID PARAMETERS SPECIFIED FOR TYPE=xxxx WHICH HAS A MAXIMUM OF
+TOO MANY PNETID PARAMETERS SPECIFIED FOR TYPE=xxxx WHICH HAS A MAXIMUM OF n

-Explanation: You specified too many PNETID parameters for channel path or function type xxxx.
+You specified too many PNETID parameters for channel path or function type xxxx.
 IOCP limits the number of PNETID parameters to the number of ports that are available for the given channel path or function type which is n.
 However, the ROC2 function supports two ports but each FID is associated with only one of the ports which is specified with the PORT keyword.
 Therefore, the ROC2 function type supports only one PNETID for a FID definition.

-System action: IOCP continues to validate and check the syntax of the remaining statements.
+IOCP continues to validate and check the syntax of the remaining statements.
 However, it does not generate an IOCDS and it does not produce configuration reports.

-Programmer response: Reduce the number of PNETID parameters so they do not exceed the maximum supported.
+Reduce the number of PNETID parameters so they do not exceed the maximum supported.

-ICP218I AID xx OUT OF RANGE FOR TYPE=yyy CHPIDS
+AID xx OUT OF RANGE FOR TYPE=yyy CHPIDS

-Explanation: You specified an AID value of xx for a TYPE=yyy channel path.
+You specified an AID value of xx for a TYPE=yyy channel path.
 For CIB and CS5 channel paths, the AID value must be in a range supported by your CPC.
-See Table 17 on page 285 to determine the AID range supported by your CPC for the given channel path type.
+See Table 17 on page 312 to determine the AID range supported by your CPC for the given channel path type.

-System action: IOCP continues to validate and check the syntax of the remaining statements.
+IOCP continues to validate and check the syntax of the remaining statements.
 However, it does not generate an IOCDS and it does not produce configuration reports.

+Programmer response:

-Programmer response: Change the AID keyword value.
+Change the AID keyword value.

-ICP219I FUNCTION STATEMENT FOR PCHID xxx MISSING REQUIRED VF=
+FUNCTION STATEMENT FOR PCHID xxx MISSING REQUIRED VF=

-Explanation: You specified the FUNCTION statement with a PCHID keyword value of xxx but did not specify the VF keyword.
+You specified the FUNCTION statement with a PCHID keyword value of xxx but did not specify the VF keyword.
 Some function types (TYPE keyword on FUNCTION statement) require the VF keyword on some CPCs.
-See Table 22 on page 292 to determine which function types require the VF keyword on which CPCs.
+See Table 22 on page 316 to determine which function types require the VF keyword on which CPCs.

-System action: IOCP continues to validate and check the syntax of the remaining statements.
+IOCP continues to validate and check the syntax of the remaining statements.
 However, it does not generate an IOCDS and it does not produce configuration reports.

-ICP220I FUNCTION STATEMENT FOR PCHID xxx MISSING REQUIRED TYPE=
+FUNCTION STATEMENT FOR PCHID xxx MISSING REQUIRED TYPE=

-Explanation: You specified the FUNCTION statement with a PCHID keyword value of xxx but did not specify the TYPE keyword.
+You specified the FUNCTION statement with a PCHID keyword value of xxx but did not specify the TYPE keyword.
 The TYPE keyword on the FUNCTION statement is required on some CPCs.
-See Table 22 on page 292 to determine which CPCs require the TYPE keyword.
+See Table 22 on page 316 to determine which CPCs require the TYPE keyword.

-System action: IOCP continues to validate and check the syntax of the remaining statements.
+IOCP continues to validate and check the syntax of the remaining statements.
 However, it does not generate an IOCDS and it does not produce configuration reports.

-ICP221I VF OUT OF ALLOWED RANGE (1:N) FOR THIS FUNCTION TYPE
+VF xxx OUT OF ALLOWED RANGE (1:N) FOR THIS FUNCTION TYPE

-Explanation: You specified a VF keyword value that is invalid for the specified function type on this CPC.
-See Table 9 on page 104 to determine the valid VF range for this function type on this CPC.
+You specified a VF keyword value of xxx that is invalid for the specified function type on this CPC.
+See Table 9 on page 97 to determine the valid VF range for this function type on this CPC.
+If you specified a count parameter in the FID keyword, the count plus the VF keyword value minus 1 must not exceed the VF range supported by the function type.

-System action: IOCP continues to validate and check the syntax of the remaining statements.
+IOCP continues to validate and check the syntax of the remaining statements.
 However, it does not generate an IOCDS and it does not produce configuration reports.

-ICP222I FUNCTION TYPE KEYWORD CONFLICT WITH FID xxxx
+FUNCTION TYPE KEYWORD CONFLICT WITH FID XXXX

-Explanation: You specified a TYPE keyword value on a FUNCTION statement that conflicts with the TYPE specified for FID xxxx.
+You specified a TYPE keyword value on a FUNCTION statement that conflicts with the TYPE specified for FID xxxx.
 All function types for a given PCHID or VCHID must be identical or compatible.
-See "FUNCTION" on page 101 TYPE keyword section to determine which function types are compatible.
+See "FUNCTION" on page 93 TYPE keyword section to determine which function types are compatible.

-System action: IOCP continues to validate and check the syntax of the remaining statements.
+IOCP continues to validate and check the syntax of the remaining statements.
 However, it does not generate an IOCDS and it does not produce configuration reports.

-ICP223I MAXIMUM NUMBER OF CHANNEL PATHS PER PORT, [AID $xx \mid$ PCHID yyy] HAS BEEN EXCEEDED
+MAXIMUM NUMBER OF CHANNEL PATHS PER PORT, [AID xx | PCHID yyy] HAS BEEN EXCEEDED